Nineteenth- and twentieth-century Latin American literature.

 Full course for one year.
 A balanced study of written and oral aspects of Spanish.
 Includes an introduction to reading.
 Conference.

 Full course for one year.
 An intermediate-level study of grammar, composition, and conversation.
 Emphasis on reading: essays, theatre, short stories, and poetry.
 Prerequisite: equivalent of one year of college Spanish.
 Conference.

-Spanish 311 - Advanced Language and Culture: Latin American Theater and Spectacle
+Spanish 311 - Advanced Language and Culture: Contemporary Latin American Chronicle

-Spanish 312 - Advanced Language and Culture: Spanish Civil War
+Spanish 312 - Advanced Language and Culture: The Spanish Civil War

 Spanish 321 - Theory and Practice of Hispanic Literature

 Full course for one semester.
 This course is designed to give students a theoretical, historical, and cultural framework for the more advanced study of Spanish and Spanish American literature.
 It will include considerations of genre, reception, and critical theory.
 Students will be responsible for undertaking close readings of the texts as well as research projects.
-Prerequisite: Spanish 210 or equivalent.
+Applicable to Group A. Prerequisite: Spanish 210 or equivalent.
 Conference.

 Early Modern Literature and Culture

 Spanish 343 - Don Quixote and Narrative Theory